kimbjerge/MCC24-trap/README.md

 idac - source files used for insect tracking

-tracks - contatins CSV and JSON files with tracks for every date (YYYMMDD*)
+tracks - contains CSV and JSON files with tracks for every date (YYYMMDD*)

 Content of *TR.csv files which contain lines for each track: